MicahRamirez/gengo-reader/README.md

 ## Bootstrap Token Role Access

 1. Bootstrap token should have read, create access to Accounts, function access to login and register, read access to the unique_Accounts index

+## GQL Types

+Types are generated from the schema and the queries defined under src/queries, if you make changes to the schema or queries, the types need to be regenerated manually (for now)